wwpa65/MechaCar_Statistical_Analysis/README.md

 - Perform ONE-WAY ANOVA test to find if fuel efficiency of MechaCar vehicles is statistically different from other competitor cars
   - One-Way Anova can be used even if there are more types within MechaCar and Competitor groups.
-  - This will facilitate identify which parameters need to be optimized to improve the performance (fuel efficiency) of MechCar vehicles. **Note:** This can be equally applicable to testing other vehcle performances such as cost, safety, carbon footprint etc.
+  - This will facilitate identify which parameters need to be optimized to improve the performance (fuel efficiency) of MechaCar vehicles. **Note:** This can be equally applicable to testing other vehcle performances such as cost, safety, carbon footprint etc.
   - ONE-WAY ANOWA can be performed by using vehicle manufacturer (MechaCar vs Competitor) comparisons

 - Using controlled experiment with competitor vehicle (preferably, one parameter at a time), A/B analysis can be performed to optimize the vehicle performance by using vehicle parameters identified in the multiple linear regresson model.